What Is Cystitis? Causes, Symptoms and Treatment for Women UK

 Hygiene Products

-Feminine hygiene sprays, scented gels, lubricants, spermicidal jellies, and even concentrated bubble bath can irritate the urethra and bladder in susceptible women.
+Feminine hygiene sprays, scented gels, lubricants, spermicidal jellies, and concentrated bubble bath can irritate the urethra and bladder in susceptible women.

 Sometimes cystitis occurs as a complication of another medical condition — kidney stones, long-term spinal injuries, diabetes, prostate enlargement, or HIV can all contribute.